 - Demonstrate knowledge of fundamental principles of urologic disease and pathophysiology through didactic lectures and self study.

-- Evaluate fund of basic urologic knowledge through the in-service exam with an expected performance about the 50th percentile of the national average.
+- Evaluate progress of urologic knowledge through in-service examination with expected performance above the 50th percentile nationally.

 - Work effectively with support personnel in urology.